nadiakhoptiuk/order-desk-sync-app/README.md

 3. Create new file called '.env' in the root folder.
 Add environment variables to this file as shown in the .env.example file.

-4. Run the app by command 'npm run:dev'.
+4. Run the app by command 'npm run start:dev'.

 5. View new orders at the file '\src\systemLogs\orders.log'.